Severe Weather Statement issued for Jewell, Mitchell by NWS - News Break

 Severe Weather Statement issued for Jewell, Mitchell by NWS

 Effective: 2021-05-26 23:10:00 CDT Expires: 2021-05-27 02:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Jewell; Mitchell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1245 AM CDT FOR NORTHEASTERN MITCHELL AND SOUTHEASTERN JEWELL COUNTIES At 1222 AM CDT, severe thunderstorms were located along a line extending from Formoso to near Randall to near Beloit, moving east at 50 mph.
+Target Area: Jewell; Mitchell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1245 AM CDT FOR NORTHEASTERN MITCHELL AND SOUTHEASTERN JEWELL COUNTIES At 1208 AM CDT, severe thunderstorms were located along a line extending from near Jewell to near Glen Elder, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-In addition, at 1214 AM CDT a trained spotter reported quarter size hail 4 miles east-northeast of Glen Elder.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Beloit, Jewell, Formoso, Randall, Scottsville and Montrose.
+Locations impacted include Beloit, Randall, Montrose, Formoso and Scottsville.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov